Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 -

-Doing math silently.
-Always talk through your calculations out loud.
-This lets the interviewer follow your logic and correct small mistakes before they snowball.
+Doing math silently: talk through your calculations out loud so the interviewer can follow your logic and correct small mistakes before they snowball

 -